KDercksen/hunter2_dbi/README.md

 ### Data
 [Download here](https://www.kaggle.com/c/dog-breed-identification/data).
 Make
-sure you download and extract the data in a folder called `data` (this folder is in `.gitignore` so the data does not have to reside on the repository).
+sure you download and extract the data in a folder called `data` (this folder is in `.gitignore` so the data does not have to reside on the repository) inside where you cloned this repository.

-    data
+    this/repository/data
     ├── labels.csv
     ├── sample_submission.csv
     ├── test